Vacant Property Refurbishment Grant

 If you have questions about the grant, you can contact the Vacant Homes Officer in your local authority.
 The Department of Housing, Local Government and Heritage has more information about the process in the How to apply guide.

 How are applications for the Vacant Property Refurbishment Grant prioritised?

-- Applicants with particular needs who are selling or have sold their current home and want to live in a town or village.
-Particular needs include people with disabilities and older people.
+- Applicants with particular needs who are selling or have sold their current home and want to refurbish a vacant home to live in.
+Particular needs includes people with disabilities and older people.

-- Anyone else who is selling or has sold their home and wants to live in a town or village.
+- Anyone else who is selling or has sold their home and wants to refurbish a vacant home to live in.